Frequently asked questions

 Please include in your email the skills you offer and a link to your website if applicable.

-• Vestas will investigate the local roads and identify the most suitable transport route to the project site.
-Engagement with local councils, stakeholders and the wider community will influence the route chosen, using major roads to access the site when possible.
+Vestas will prepare a detailed traffic and transport assessment to identify the most suitable routes to the project site, which will be included in the EIS.
+Engagement with local councils, stakeholders and the wider community will help inform route selection, with preference given to major roads where possible.

 The independent studies propose mitigation measures where necessary and inform modifications to the project design to avoid and minimise impacts.
 All technical studies assess cumulative impacts, focusing on nearby State Significant Development projects.